create3000/x_ite/docs/_posts/components/HAnim/HAnimDisplacer.md

 ### Warnings

 - Allowed name suffixes include _feature, _action and _config.
-- Index values for HanimHumanoid skin IndexedFaceSet, skinCoord and skinNormal nodes must all be consistently defined together with HAnimJoint HAnimSegment and HAnimDisplacer nodes for proper skin animation.
+- Index values for HAnimHumanoid skin IndexedFaceSet, skinCoord and skinNormal nodes must all be consistently defined together with HAnimJoint HAnimSegment and HAnimDisplacer nodes for proper skin animation.
 - Requires X3D `profile='Full'` or else include `<component name='HAnim' level='1'/>`
-- For X3D3 HAnim1, spelling of component name is 'H-Anim' (including hyphen).
+- For X3D3 HAnim1, previous spelling of component name was 'H-Anim' (including hyphen).

 ## See Also